A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Walkers often charge more during evenings, holidays, or last-minute requests.
 Scheduling walks during regular daytime hours can keep rates lower and availability higher.
 Planning ahead also reduces the chances of paying rush fees.

-Ask friends or family to help occasionally
+Ask friends or family for help

 Having someone you know step in can reduce your weekly costs.
 Just remember this option doesn’t offer the training, accountability, or structure of a professional walker.
 It’s best used as a backup rather than a full replacement.